News from the Land of Melting Snows: if TIBET dries, ASIA dies–

 Tibet sits on the largest area of permafrost outside of the Arctic and Antarctic–and that is rapidly thawing too, which could release large amounts of methane–a greenhouse gas that is 30 times more potent than CO2.
 Tibet’s vast swathes of grassland are highly effective carbon sinks–and these grasslands are under attack from rampant Chinese mining ventures–which have accelerated since the arrival of the train in Lhasa in 2006.
 This has led to encroaching desert taking over grasslands.

 Why does this matter?
-In the short run, rapidly melting glaciers do not pose a threat, except from major flooding.
+In the short run, rapidly melting glaciers pose a threat from major flooding.
+This particularly is evident with the creation of glacial lakes that build up, and when they burst, will bury villages in mudslides.
 In the long run, melting glaciers pose a threat that has never been seen before—never in thousands of years.
 If the glaciers vanish, the rivers of Tibet will run dry, only fed by monsoon rainwater.
 And the dozens of China’s megadams on the rivers of Tibet will cease to operate.
 And billions will be without river water.
 China and India have groundwater supplies, but these have been tapped to the point where precious little remains.

 Some scientific surveys say that 50 percent of meltdown of Himalayan glaciers is caused by CO2 emissions, with China responsible for around 30 percent of the global total for emissions of this deadly greenhouse gas, and India responsible for around 7 percent.
 And the other 50 percent of meltdown could be due to the rain of black soot on the Himalayas, from both sides—from the Chinese side and the Indian side.
 Black Soot, aka Black Carbon, is not a greenhouse gas.
 It is a rain of minute particles from the burning of fossil fuels like coal, wood, and from sources like diesel engines.
 Minute black particles, the PM2.5 particles, are highly hazardous to human health because they can get into the lungs—and stay there.
 Deadly for humans–and deadly for glaciers.
 Glaciers are adversely affected by the same particles, whether PM2.5 or PM10 versions.
 Black soot lands on the glaciers and stays there—which then attracts the sun.
 The ice and snow of glaciers reflect the sun, but the black particles absorb the sun, leading to more rapid meltdown.